zama-ai/concrete-ml/docs/built-in-models/tree.md

 For a formal explanation of the mechanisms that enable FHE-compatible decision trees, please see the following paper: [Privacy-Preserving Tree-Based Inference with Fully Homomorphic Encryption, arXiv:2303.01254](https://arxiv.org/abs/2303.01254)
 {% endhint %}

+{% hint style="info" %}
+As the maximum depth parameter of decision trees and tree-ensemble models strongly increases the number of nodes in the trees, we recommend using the XGBoost models which achieve better performance with lower depth.
+{% endhint %}

 ## Example

 Here's an example of how to use this model in FHE on a popular data-set using some of scikit-learn's pre-processing tools.
 A more complete example can be found in the [XGBClassifier notebook](ml_examples.md).